Members of Sampford Courtenay Parish Council

 Having been aware of climate change for many years I am very interested in renewable energy and environmental issues and have successfully driven a fully electric car since 2014.

-Previously a Parish Councillor in the nearby parish of Merton and having served on Torridge District Council for 12 years, I have some understanding and experience of local council work.
-I am pleased to have been elected to serve the community of Sampford Courteney and Honeychurch.
+Previously a Parish Councillor in a nearby parish and having served on Torridge District Council for 12 years, I have some understanding and experience of local council work.
+I am pleased to continue to serve the community of Sampford Courteney and Honeychurch.

 Philip Collins